The Bachelor of Science degree in history is offered with the following two concentrations:

 The student must answer the questions found on page 2 of the contract, and submit this paperwork with the form.
 Contact Dr. Deathridge or Dr. Burns with any questions.
 Your on-campus internship supervisor will sign the completed paperwork, and then you will take it to the Department Chair's office.
 It will be completed there and you will be registered through the Internship Inventory.

 There is helpful information on finding and securing internships on the University's Internships pages.
-Also, check out the Where We've Interned page to see hear from Graduate students from the Appalachain State History department
+Also, check out the Where We've Interned page to see hear from Graduate students from the Appalachian State History department